 Using a peony hoop is something you will be very glad you did.
 They should setup early, well before the foliage is fully flushed out.
 In the case of the double flowered ones, which can grow somewhat top heavy, using a hoop will prevent them from flopping over which is not a pretty look.
 The ones with the grid work best since they will keep the flowers in the place.
 The hoops without the grid allow you to put them place in case you waited too long.
 They still can wrapped around the peony but they flowers all hand around the outside ring leaving it looking empty in the middle.
 Kennedy’s carries high quality peony hoops in the garden center.
 They are more money than the peony itself, but worth the investment because peonies are so long lived and expensive to buy as a cut flower.
 The good ones can be moved up and down as the plants grows and last many, many years vs the cheap ones.
 Plus they look nice enough to be left in the garden year around.
 In this throw away society, we sell way more cheaper hoops than nice ones, but from our experience the nicer ones last and work better.

 Do not mix any fertilizer into the planting hole, but you can top dress with fertilizer (preferably organic ) when the stems are up about 6 inches or so.
-Apply a low-nitrogen fertilizer, like Plant Tone, to the soil around the peony stem.
+Apply a low-nitrogen fertilizer, like Plant Tone or bone meal, to the soil around the peony stem.
 This should also help keep phosphorus levels steady, but do test your soil every few years to make sure you’re feeding your peonies correctly.
 Adding bone meal or phosphate fertilizer occasionally assists in strong root growth and flower set.

 Herbaceous peonies and Itoh peonies can be cut back to the ground in late Fall- careful not to cut into the eyes.

 Occasionally we see issues with Botrytis.
 It is a disease that turns leaves and flowers black.
 It is most common in wet springs.
 Good air circulation is key.
 It is usually best to remove any stems that have this and hope it doesn’t come back next year.
 If bad it might be worth treating for.
-Click her for more info.

 Tree Peonies- Please do not cut those down, whatever you do!
 That is the beauty, they get bigger and produce more flowers every year with little effort.